sankaraxi/sankaraxi/README.md

-- 👋 Hi, I’m Sankar Gnanasekar
+- 👋 Hi, I’m Sankar K G
-- 👀 I’m interested in Machine Learning and Deep Learning
-- 🌱 I’m currently pursuing my bachelor's degree in Artificial Intelligence and Data Science
-- 💞️ I’m looking to collaborate on Backend, ML models, Data Analysis.
-- 📫 Reach me - sankarfrompalani@gmail.com
+- 📫 Reach me - sankargnanasekar.k@gmail.com
-- ⚡ Fun fact: A professional procrastinator who practices hustle culture!

 <!---
 sankaraxi/sankaraxi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.